Look Up Kern County Public Records for Free: Search Anyone

 As mentioned earlier, Kern County criminal records can be obtained electronically from the Superior Courts or via in-person or mailed requests.
 The process for this is further expounded below when searching for court records.

-The sheriff’s office also serves online public requests for Kern County arrest records and criminal reports, as delved into earlier.12 They may also be requested by visiting the Kern County Sheriff’s Office or mailing them in if the requestor lives out of state.
-These records requests pertain to only those generated by the sheriff’s office.
+The sheriff’s office also serves Online Public Requests for Kern County arrest records and criminal reports, as delved into earlier.12 They may also be requested by visiting the Kern County Sheriff’s Office or mailing them in if the requestor lives out of state.
+These records requests pertain to only those generated by the office.

 In some cases, criminal records may also be sought from city police departments.
 For example, the Bakersfield Police Department Records Registration Unit allows for free searches of criminal and incident reports.